 But listening is a bit of a different question, much more today (in the era of iTunes, filesharing, etc.) than Hank or Uncle Charlie would have thought.
 Some listeners I know have already picked out a couple tracks that deviate from SR’s typical modus operandi: the slower tunes, “R Tone L” and “The Knot.”
 These songs don’t have the hooks or the steady, down-beat pulse that drive the other tracks.
 Nick is skipping them; I’m guessing he’s not the only one.

-3 thoughts on “DON'T LET THEM TAKE US ALIVE – TRACKLIST & LISTENING”
+3 responses to “DON'T LET THEM TAKE US ALIVE – TRACKLIST & LISTENING”

 -h